Mitigating the Impact of Noisy Edges on Graph-Based Algorithms via Adversarial Robustness Evaluation: Preliminaries

 Adversarial attack aims to misled machine learning models by providing deceptive inputs, such as samples with intentional disturbances \cite{goodfellow2018making,fawzi2018analysis}, which are commonly known as adversarial examples. \cite{szegedy2013intriguing,nguyen2015deep, moosavi2016deepfool} have demonstrated that machine learning models are often highly vulnerable to adversarial attacks.

 To defend against adversarial attacks, many methods have been proposed.
 These methods can be categorized into two types: reactive defenses and proactive defenses.
 Reactive defenses concentrate on detecting adversarial examples within the model's inputs, as investigated by \cite{feinman2017detecting,metzen2017detecting,yang2020ml}.
-In contrast, proactive defenses seek to bolster the robustness of the models, making them less vulnerable to the influence of adversarial examples, with methods presented by \cite{agarwal2019improving,liu2018adv}.
+In contrast, proactive defenses seek to bolster the robustness of the models, making them less vulnerable to the influence of adversarial examples, such as the methods presented in \cite{agarwal2019improving,liu2018adv}.